hereariim/manini/README.md

 #### Processing

-Once the image inference is complete, the plugin returns two elements :
+Once the image inference is complete, the plugin returns one elements :

-- a drop-down menu showing a list of RGB images contained in the compressed file.
 - an table containing the predicted class for each image.

 ![cpe2](https://user-images.githubusercontent.com/93375163/214252875-c8e59773-4c3d-4582-b8db-67c59ab01975.png)